Tessil/hopscotch-map/README.md

 [![Build Status](https://travis-ci.org/Tessil/hopscotch-map.svg?branch=master)](https://travis-ci.org/Tessil/hopscotch-map) [![Build status](https://ci.appveyor.com/api/projects/status/e97rjkcn3qwrhpvf/branch/master?svg=true)](https://ci.appveyor.com/project/Tessil/hopscotch-map/branch/master)

 ## A C++ implementation of a fast hash map using hopscotch hashing
 The hopscotch-map library is a C++ implementation of a single-thread hash map and hash set using hopscotch hashing.
-It offers good performances if all the elements of the key used by the equal function are contiguous in memory (no pointers to other parts of the memory that may cause a cache-miss) thanks to its good cache locality.
+It offers good performances if all the elements of the key used by the equal function are contiguous in memory (no pointers to other parts of the memory that may cause a cache-miss) and if not, it provides a way to store the hash for faster comparison (see the [StoreHash](https://tessil.github.io/hopscotch-map/doc/html/classtsl_1_1hopscotch__map.html#details) template parameter).
 The number of memory allocations are also small, they only happen on rehash or if there is an overflow (see [implementation details](https://tessil.github.io/2016/08/29/hopscotch-hashing.html)), allowing hopscotch-map to do fast inserts.
-It may be a good alternative to `std::unordered_map` in some cases and is mainly a concurrent to `google::dense_hash_map`, it trades off some memory space (if the key-value pair is big, otherwise it has the advantage compare to `std::unordered_map`) to have a fast hash table.
+It may be a good alternative to `std::unordered_map` in some cases and is mainly a concurrent to `google::dense_hash_map`, it trades off some memory space (if the key-value pair is big, otherwise it has the advantage compared to `std::unordered_map`) to have a fast hash table.

-The library provides two classes: `tsl::hopscotch_map` and `tsl::hopscotch_set`.
+The library provides four classes: `tsl::hopscotch_map`, `tsl::hopscotch_set`, `tsl::hopscotch_sc_map` and `tsl::hopscotch_sc_set` (the two last classes have an additional requirement for the key, must be `LessThanComparable`, but provide a better upper bound, see [details](https://github.com/Tessil/hopscotch-map#deny-of-service-dos-attack) in example).

 An overview of hopscotch hashing and some implementation details may be found [here](https://tessil.github.io/2016/08/29/hopscotch-hashing.html).